Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 The downside is that my manual dexterity is compromised.

-However, I feel that it's better to have warm fingers in case I need to make a tricky maneuver across a talus slope, or pull myself into a tree if a bear charge is imminent or I have to tear off the wrapper on my energy bar.
+However, I feel that it's better to have warm fingers in case I need to make a tricky maneuver across a talus slope, or pull myself into a tree if a bear charge is imminent (!) or I have to tear off the wrapper on my energy bar (more probable).

 For more glove options, read this.

-And some hikers swear by hiking umbrellas to keep their upper body even drier.
+Here's something a little different: some hikers swear by hiking umbrellas to keep their upper body even drier, with or without covering hands with gloves.

 A few words about waterproofing your pack are in order.